nfmoore/azure-databricks-containers-mlops-example-scenarios/.github/docs/step-by-step-setup.md

 > [!NOTE]
 >
 > - The `Deploy to Container Apps` workflow is configured with a `workflow_dispatch` trigger (a manual process) for illistration purposes only.
+> - More information about CI/CD with GitHub Actions is available [here](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions).

 ## 2.2.
 Azure Kubernetes Service